rstrudel/pyjob/README.md

-## 1. Setup

-Create a template file with the command you want to run in the `template` folder.
-The template file contains a set of commands with arguments than will be automatically filled with the config file parameters.
-To define the set of parameters of your experiment, create a yaml config file containing the parameters in the `config` folder.
-You can define a set of parameters that are global to all the experiments in `config/default.yml`, for example the jobs logging directory, or the conda envrionment you are using.
-If one parameter is redefined is the user config file, then it overrides the default value.

-## 2. Run
+## 1. Run
 Submit a set of jobs to the scheduler with
 ```
 python -m pyjob.launch template config.yml
 ```

-## 3. Options
+## 2. Options
 `--show-args`: show user arguments of a template.<br/>
 `--no-sub`: print the list of jobs parameters without sending the jobs.<br/>

+## 3. Create an experiment

+Create a template file with the command you want to run in the `template` folder.
+Create a yaml config file with the parameters you want to set in the `config` folder.\\

+You can define a set of parameters that are global to all the experiments in `config/default.yml`, for example the jobs logging directory, or the conda envrionment you are using.
+If one parameter is redefined is the user config file, then it overrides the default value.

 ## 4. Example
 Template example: